What Does a Porter Do?

 A Porter is responsible for a wide range of tasks related to the maintenance and upkeep of buildings and facilities.

 The duties and responsibilities of a porter vary depending on the specific organization they work for and the size and type of facility they are responsible for.
-In general, porters are responsible for the maintenance and upkeep of buildings and facilities, and may have a range of duties including:
+In general, porters are responsible for the maintenance and upkeep of buildings and facilities.

 • Cleaning and maintaining common areas, such as lobbies, restrooms, and elevators